logolang/logo-playground/content/en/tutorials/01-basics/04-colors.md

+Just using the black color is a little bit boring, so we are going to learn how to make our graphics to be more colorful.

 The command for changing the pen's color is `setcolor` followed by the color's number.
 For example: `setcolor 11`

 The turtle can draw in different 16 colors listed in this table: